Dantès Dailiang: 2005-2011

-In October, Dantès works on a song with the composer Peter Kam.
-The song is recorded for Garou who performs the same month a show in the city of Nanning in China.
+In October, Dantès worked on a song with the composer Peter Kam.
+The song was recorded for Garou who performed the same month a show in the city of Nanning in China.

-In 2011 Dantès gets more and more opportunities to work as a Master of Ceremonies.
-He co-presents with the famous host Sujing, the « 2011 Chinese Culture Foreign Talents Show» for the Suzhou Television.
+In 2011 Dantès got more and more opportunities to work as a Master of Ceremonies.
+He co-presented with the famous host Sujing, the 2011 Chinese Culture Foreign Talents Show for the Suzhou Television.

-He is selected to host the YesHJ program « Ohlala ».
+He was selected to host the YesHJ program Ohlala.

 2020-2023

-In january 2020 Dantès perfoms in Hainan Island for the Wenzhou Chamber of Commerce.
-Back to France on mid-january and before going on stage for a show in Britanny, the pandemic is starting in China.
+In January 2020, Dantès performs in Hainan Island for the Wenzhou Chamber of Commerce.
+Back to France on mid-January and before going on stage for a show in Brittany, the pandemic is starting in China.
 France Bleu Breizh is interviewing him about it.

 The singer is invited by CGTN to sing a song with Joyce Jonathan and Jean-françois Maljean in order to encourage Chinese health workers.

 The French journal Le progrès interviews Dantès about his life between China and France.
 The singer gives interviews to several musical blogs.

-In march 2020 Dantès releases on Chinese music platforms Young and Happy in China with his Chinese duo Eva & Dantes.
+In March 2020, Dantès releases on Chinese music platforms Young and Happy in China with his Chinese duo Eva & Dantes.

 Confined in France, Dantès uses this opportunity to release the Douce Chine album.
 The LP is supported by two crowdfundings, one in China, one in France.

-In april, Dantes starts a series of livestreams on western platforms : facebook, youtube and Instagram.
-The singer streams more than 500 livrestreams between 2020 and 2021, reaching almost one million views during this period.
+In April, Dantes starts a series of livestreams on western platforms: Facebook, YouTube and Instagram.
+The singer streams more than 500 livestreams between 2020 and 2021, reaching almost one million views during this period.
 Part of these livestreams are shared on Chinese platforms.

 French radio France Bleau Isère interviews several times the singer during confinement.

-In december 2020, the new french media created by Bernard de la Villardière, Neo, broadcast a short newsstory about Dantes.
+In December 2020, the new French media created by Bernard de la Villardière, Neo, broadcast a short news story about Dantes.

 In February 2021, Dantès hit the show Ça commence aujourd’hui on France 2, where he talks with Faustine Bollaert during more than twenty minutes about his China story.
-He sings two of his mandarin top songs, Liangqiannian Wo laidao Zhongguo and Zhongguo de Faguoren.
-The show is a success and the program is replayed several times, on may 13th, then on 2022.
+He sings two of his Mandarin top songs, Liangqiannian Wo laidao Zhongguo and Zhongguo de Faguoren.
+The show is a success and the program is replayed several times, on May 13, then on 2022.

-In 2021 the video clip Zhongguo de Faguoren wins a prize during the Chinese Language Video Festival organized by United Nations and China Media Group.
+In 2021, the video clip Zhongguo de Faguoren wins a prize during the Chinese Language Video Festival organized by United Nations and China Media Group.

 In 2022, Dantès wins again a prize during the 2022 Chinese Language Video Festival with his video clip Shan de Liwu.

 In 2023, Dantès releases his eighth studio album Pop Mandarine.